epfl-ada/ada-2024-project-genshinstart/README.md

 ### Conclusion

-This project compares the abilities of humans and LLMs to find paths in Wikipeedia games, aiming to understand the differences in strategy, efficiency, and semantic understanding.
-This study will determine whether LLMs exhibit similarities to human reasoning or possess their own unique logical patterns.
-Ultimately, our goal is to better assess the current capabilities of LLM models in understanding complex information.
+This project compares the abilities of humans and GPT to find paths in Wikipeedia games, aiming to understand the differences in strategy, efficiency, and semantic understanding.

 ## Project Structure